erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 Beginning with the gyroscopes, there is the moment of inertia of the rotor.
 This can be affected by the density of the material as well as by the shape and size of the rotor.
 The simplest forms are cylinders with cylindrical shells providing better mass utilization.
-Another common design are spherical rotors which have a side benefit of causing less changes to the moment of inertia in the array/platform/spacecraft when rotated about their gimbal axis.
+Another common design are spherical rotors which have the added benefit of causing less changes to the moment of inertia in the array/platform/spacecraft when rotated about their gimbal axis.
 At high velocities rotors can experience significant forces, and this needs to be taken into consideration when selecting the material and sizing the rotor.

 The moment of inertia and rotor speed provide the momentum for each gyroscope in the array.